Share ConsumerLab.com's information with family and friends — or just send to yourself. Simply provide an email address below.

 Your message has been sent.
 Thanks for sharing!

-Question: Which supplements help with depression and anxiety?
+Question: What are the best supplements for depression and anxiety?

-Answer: A wide variety of supplements have shown some benefit in reducing depression and/or anxiety, including fish oil, certain probiotics, curcumin, saffron, 5-HTP and others (such as St. John's wort and ashwagandha).
+Answer: A wide variety of natural supplements have shown some benefit in reducing depression and/or anxiety, including fish oil, certain probiotics, curcumin, saffron, 5-HTP and others (such as St. John's wort and ashwagandha).
 Be aware that certain vitamin and mineral deficiencies can cause depression.
 Learn more about each of these below (with links to more details -- including dosage -- within our reports), as well as safety when taking supplements for depression or anxiety.

 Fish oil has been found to be helpful for both depression and anxiety.
 Supplementing with fish oil with a high percentage of the omega-3 fatty acid EPA has been shown to improve symptoms in moderate and major depression (although not in mild depression) and may help to improve the effectiveness of various antidepressant medications.
 Similarly, fish oil high in EPA has been shown to significantly reduce anxiety.